shibbir/iims-ci/README.md

 Final Note
 ==========
-This project was written in 2013.
+The functionality of this project was written in 2013.
 It is no longer actively maintained.
-For a improved version please check the [**Laravel**](https://github.com/shibbir/iims-laravel) version of this application.
+However I'm planning for a CodeIgniter v3 release.